rtmigo/kitest_py/README.md

 ## check_kotlin_lib

-The following code can be used to check whether a Kotlin/Java library can be installed from GitHub repository.

-Creates a mini-project of a console application ("miniApp") that includes a dependent library like this:
+Creates a mini-project of a console application **miniApp** that includes a dependent library like this:

 #### miniApp / settings.gradle.kts